thebuilder/react-module-template/README.md

 [![devDependencies Status](https://david-dm.org/thebuilder/react-module-template/dev-status.svg)](https://david-dm.org/thebuilder/react-module-template?type=dev)

 ## Ready, set, publish!
-Template comes with all the tools you need, to get started with publishing a React module.
+Zero config template that comes with all the tools you need, to get started with publishing a React module to NPM.

 ### Installation
 Install the template by cloning this repository, removing `.git` and running `yarn`.